matplotlib/governance/governance.md

 -   Access to proprietary information of their employer that could potentially leak into their work with the Project.

-All members of the Council, BDFL included, shall disclose to the rest of the Council any conflict of interest they may have.
+All members of the Council, LD included, shall disclose to the rest of the Council any conflict of interest they may have.
 Members with a conflict of interest in a particular issue may participate in Council discussions on that issue, but must recuse themselves from voting on the issue.
-If the BDFL has recused themselves for a particular decision, they will appoint a substitute BDFL for that decision.
+If the LD has recused themselves for a particular decision, they will appoint a substitute LD for that decision.

 ### Private communications of the Council